 Ok, so let’s get into it.

 Let’s start with a definition of ‘macros.’.
-‘Macros’ is an abbreviation for macronutrients, and those macronutrients are proteins, fats and carbohydrates.
+Macros is an abbreviation for macronutrients, which are proteins, fats and carbohydrates.

 Seems simple enough, huh?

-These three macronutrients comprise the more significant parts of the foods and drinks we consume.
-Everything we eat contains a combination of proteins, fats and carbohydrates.
+These three macronutrients comprise the majority of the foods and drinks we consume.
+Everything we eat contains a combination of proteins, fats, and carbohydrates.

-Tracking your macros is a term used to record your intake of these three nutrients, and it’s often with a specific goal to make observations and improvements to your diet.
+Tracking your macros is the term for recording your intake of these three nutrients.
+It is often done to make observations and improve one’s diet.

 For a little on the basics of macronutrients:

-Protein is used in the body for repairing and building tissues – muscles, bones, cartilage and skin.
-The building blocks of proteins, amino acids are also precursors for neurotransmitters, regulate the immune system and play a significant role in just about every structural element in the body.
+Protein is used in the body to repair and build tissues, including muscles, bones, cartilage, and skin.
+Amino acids, which are the building blocks of proteins, are also precursors for neurotransmitters, regulate the immune system, and play a significant role in just about every structural element in the body.

 Fats are essential precursors for hormones, comprise a significant component of the brain and nervous system, support cell wall function and provide an excellent fuel source for the body.

-Carbohydrates provide food for the microflora, fuel cellular function, regulate blood sugar levels and are the premium source of fuel for the body.
+Carbohydrates provide food for the microflora, fuel cellular function, regulate blood sugar levels, and are the body’s premium fuel source.

 How do you track your macros.?

-Fortunately, these days several free phone applications allow you to easily and quickly record your food and drink consumption – many have features that allow you to scan barcodes and create a list of your favourite or frequently consumed foods.
+Fortunately, several free phone applications allow you to easily and quickly record your food and drink consumption.
+Many have features that allow you to scan barcodes and create a list of your favourite or frequently consumed foods.

-Tracking your macros is not a new thing, though.
-Back when I studied nutrition … we would use a textbook with the breakdown of the macronutrients of each food consumed, and we’d record it all by hand in our trusty exercise book.
+Tracking your macros is not new, though.
+When I studied nutrition, we used a textbook that broke down the macronutrients of each food consumed, and we recorded it all by hand in our trusty exercise book.
 For processed foods, you would manually write down the nutritional profile, and sometimes, you would have to guestimate ratios based on whatever information you could find.

-I’m sure you could still pick up a macro tracking book at a second-hand store if you wanted to track your macros the old-fashioned way.
+If you wanted to track your macros the old-fashioned way, I’m sure you could still pick up a macro tracking book at a second-hand store.

-But most people use one of the many available apps for their macronutrient tracking.
-Still, my favourite is Cronometer – I’ve found that with just the free version, you can access premium-style features with minimal intrusive advertisements.
+Most people use one of the many apps available to track their macronutrients.
+Still, my favourite is Cronometer.
+Even the free version offers premium features with minimal intrusive advertisements.

 Why should I track my macros.?

-There can be many reasons to track your macronutrient intake, which can differ for everyone.
-But essentially, tracking your macronutrient intake can give you vital information on how you’re fuelling your body and where you might be going off track with your health or fitness goals.
+There are many reasons to track your macronutrient intake, and each reason will differ.
+But essentially, tracking your macronutrient intake can give you vital information on how you’re fueling your body and where you might be going off track with your health or fitness goals.

-There are many different theories on what percentages or proportions of each of the three macronutrients you should have, and all of this depends on your perspective and what health conditions or concerns you are working with.
+There are many different theories about the percentages or proportions of each of the three macronutrients one should consume, and this depends on one’s perspective and the health conditions or concerns one is working with.

 The most common reason people track their macros these days is to increase their protein intake to help with their fitness goals.
-Other reasons could be to monitor your overall caloric intake, decrease your carbohydrate intake, and monitor your blood sugar levels.
-However, there are numerous other reasons to track your macronutrient intake too.
+Other reasons could be to monitor their overall caloric intake, decrease their carbohydrate intake, and monitor their blood sugar levels.
+However, there are numerous other reasons to track your macronutrient intake, too.

 Who shouldn’t track their macronutrients?